 What are some common closing expenses?

-Should we include appliances in the sell or leave that negotiable?
+Should we include appliances in the sale or leave that negotiable?

 A lot of times the appliances bought for one home will not look natural or match a new home, but the decision is ultimately up to the seller.
 Keep in mind that appliances are considered personal property so they do not add much value.